Use the code: NUS2024 to unlock a 20% discount.

 Unlock exclusive perks for Singaporean residents!
 Get in touch with our enrollment advisor today to discover more about the incredible benefits that await you.
 Get in touch via Whatsapp.

-Investment Management: Investing With Data and Technology
+Investment Management: Investing with Data and Technology

 Programme Fee (S$) Language Duration Effort